Bioconductor/BiocWorkshops/260_Safikhani_Pharmacogenomics.knit.md

 Participants expected to have the following required packages installed on their machines to be able to run the commands along with the instructors.
 * PharmacoGx and Biobase from Bioconductor
-* mRMRe, caret, glmnet, randomForest from cran
+* xtable, Hmisc, foreach, devtools, mRMRe, caret, glmnet, randomForest from cran
 * bhklab/mci and bhklab/PharmacoGx-ML from github

 ### _R_ / _Bioconductor_ packages used